 When talking about home weather stations and not some large facility run by the government or private corporations, the units are quite simple.
 They comprised a collection of sensors which are capable of recording and transmitting data.

-They must also have a main console which is able to digitally display the information received from the sensors, whether or not they are analog, digital, wireless.
+They must also have the main console which is able to digitally display the information received from the sensors, whether or not they are analog, digital, wireless.
 The collection of sensors and a console unit are enough to be called a weather station.

 How Do Weather Stations Work?